Website Manager

 Division Description

-• Emphasizes the continuation of growth and competing in fastpitch softball
+• Emphasizes continued growth and competition in fastpitch softball.

-please select "REGISTER" from the top right hand corner of this page to start the registration process.
+For returning players: Please select “REGISTER” from the top right-hand corner of this page to start the registration process.

 Once logged in, please follow these steps:

-1. Review/update your account information to ensure all guardian info is accurate.
+1. Review or update your account information to ensure all guardian info is accurate.
 You will use this account for all future registrations.

 2. Add your child or children to your account.

 3. Proceed with registration for the current season.
 Select the program you wish to register your child in.
-Please be sure to fill in all fields that have a *red asterisk.*
+Please be sure to fill in all fields marked with a *.

 4. Once all children are registered, click on your Cart to complete your payment.